-The following is a brief summary of Kane County's current subdivision and zoning codes (current as of the beginning of this project in the summer of 2002).
+The following is a brief summary of our analysis of your county's currently adopted subdivision and zoning codes (current as of the beginning of this project in the summer of 2002).
 The purpose of the summary is to provide insight into the rational behind the code changes that are recommended in Table 1.
+Kendall County has recently adopted a new residential planned unit development ordinance.
+This ordinance was not available in time to be reviewed and used as part of this project.
+According to the County, the new ordinance has specific guidelines for conservation design within residential developments.
+Please take into account that this ordinance was not reviewed when reading the text below and the attached tables.

-1. Alternative Stormwater Standards
+1. Alternative Stormwater